Script Supervisors

 Attention to Detail

-Script supervisors with credits on major Chinese features and international co-productions across Beijing, Shanghai, and Hengdian.
+Script supervisors with credits on major Chinese features and global co-productions across Beijing, Shanghai, and Hengdian.

 02.